SyncfusionExamples/How-to-resolve-the-rendering-issue-of-UWP-release-mode-Syncfusion-controls-with-the-latest-MVVMCross/README.md

-# How-to-render-the-chart-control-in-UWP-with-release-mode-in-MVVMCross-6.1.2
+# How to resolve the rendering issue of UWP release mode Syncfusion controls with the latest MVVMCross version

 This sample explains about How to render the chart controls in UWP with release mode in MVVMCross 6.1.2 and above.

-To render the Syncfusion control in release mode of UWP need some additional step like to add its renderer as mentioned in below
+To render the Syncfusion control in release mode of UWP, need some additional step like to add its renderer as mentioned in below

 https://help.syncfusion.com/xamarin/charts/getting-started#universal-windows-platform-uwp